Qflash plus can update a BIOS even when a PC can't boot

 Once the drive is formatted, copy your new BIOS file to the drive and rename it as GIGABYTE.bin noting the use of capital letters and small letters.

-Make sure this is the correct BIOS for your motherboard by checking your current motherboard version and model before updating it.
+You can make sure this is the correct BIOS for your motherboard by checking your current motherboard version and model before updating it.
 Simply open a command prompt and copy in the following command:

 wmic baseboard get product,manufacturer, version,serialnumber